<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Create a design plan for each room to avoid moving furniture again.

 • Tackle the details that lay the groundwork for future unloading.
-For example, line your pantry before loading food or insert shelving systems in closets before the wardrobe boxes are emptied.
+Line your pantry before putting away groceries, and insert shelving systems in closets before emptying wardrobe boxes.

 • Early on, consider having groceries delivered.
 Food on hand helps everyone feel more at home.

-• Home life has to start sometime, even if you're not completely moved in.
-Take a break from unpacking to visit a local attraction or retail shop.
+• Take a break from unpacking to visit a local attraction or a fun store, even if you're not unpacked yet.
 An ice cream run usually brings smiles all around.

-• After the majority of the work is done, don’t toil in the remaining chores you’ve put off.
-Schedule a small amount of time each day to finalize details in the home, then move on to the business of meeting neighbors and enjoying your new location.
+• After you complete most of the work, don’t toil in the remaining chores you’ve put off.
+Schedule a small amount of time each day to finalize details in the home, then move on to meeting neighbors and enjoying your new location.

-Hopefully before the departure date, you’ve purged unnecessary items, but military life often leaves short timelines to manage an entire household pack-out.
-If you’ve uncovered items that should have never made it on to the moving truck, make their disposal part of your move-in plan, by assigning space in the garage or basement for an eventual run to the garbage dump or donation center.
+Hopefully, you purged unnecessary items before you left your last duty station, but military life often leaves short timelines to manage an entire household pack-out.
+If you’ve uncovered items that should have never made it onto the moving truck, make their disposal part of your move-in plan by assigning space in the garage or basement for an eventual run to the garbage dump or donation center.

 Military moving is not easy.
-Take advantage of our moving check lists and apps such as My Ultimate PCS to organize your move and de-escalate the stress from moving into your new home.
-Weeks later, when there are a few quiet moments, jot a few notes about how to handle the next move more efficiently.
+Use these moving checklists to organize your move and de-escalate the stress of moving into your new home.
+Weeks later, when there are few quiet moments, make a note about how to handle the next move more efficiently.
+Each PCS is a learning experience that will make the next one better.

 New call-to-action